A Song For My Brother...

 For My Father is one of Horace Silver's

 most recognizeable compositions!
-And, poetically speaking, the
+And to me, poetically speaking,

-word "song" is
+the word "song" is

 synonimous with word "tribute", or "ode",

-except, with the word "song", the Horace Silver implication
+and thus, with the word "song", the Horace Silver implication

 gives this page more of a Jazz "flavor"...